ritika-iyer/vehicle-accidents-analysis-case-study/Readme.md

 ## Running the Application using spark-submit command:

+Before running the spark-submit command for analysis execution, you can also check the details for running the commands, as discussed below.
+First, navigate to the project folder (vehicle_accidents_analysis_case_study).

 For information on the command to be run and the custom arguments set for running the application, you may use the following command:

 `spark-submit --conf spark.pyspark.python=python --conf spark.pyspark.driver.python=python src/main.py --help`